Dataset Distillation with Infinitely Wide Convolutional Networks: Setup

-\textbf{Specific models considered.} The central infinite-width model we consider in this work is a simple 3-layer ReLU CNN with average pooling layers that we refer to as \textbf{ConvNet} throughout the text.
-This architecture is the default model used by \citet{zhao2021dataset, zhao2020dataset},\footnote{We do not use instance normalization since it has no straightforward infinite-width analog.} and was chosen in order to make our results easily comparable to these distillation methods.
-In several other settings we also consider convolutional networks without pooling layers which we label as \textbf{ConvVec},\footnote{The abbreviation ``Vec'' stands for vectorization, to indicate that activations of the network are vectorized (flattened) before the top fully-connected layer instead of being pooled.} and networks with no convolutions and only fully-connected layers, which we label as \textbf{FC}.
-Depth of architecture is indicated by an integer suffix.
-All these models are easily implemented using the JAX~\citep{jax2018github} based Neural Tangents library \citep{neuraltangents2020}.
+\textbf{Specific models considered.} The central neural network (and corresponding infinite-width model) we consider is a simple 4-layer convolutional network with average pooling layers that we refer to as \textbf{ConvNet} throughout the text.
+This architecture is a slightly modified version of the default model used by \citet{zhao2021dataset, zhao2020dataset} and was chosen for ease of baselining (see \sref{sec:experimental_details} for details).
+In several other settings we also consider convolutional networks without pooling layers \textbf{ConvVec},\footnote{The abbreviation ``Vec'' stands for vectorization, to indicate that activations of the network are vectorized (flattened) before the top fully-connected layer instead of being pooled.} and networks with no convolutions and only fully-connected layers \textbf{FC}.
+Depth of architecture (as measured by number of hidden layers) is indicated by an integer suffix.

 \textbf{Background on algorithms.} We review the Kernel Inducing Points (KIP) and Label Solve (LS) algorithms introduced by \cite{nguyen2021dataset}.
-Given a kernel $K$, the kernel ridge-regression (KRR) loss function trained on a support dataset $(X_s, y_s)$ and evaluated on a target dataset $(X_t, y_t)$ is given by
+Given a kernel $K$, the kernel ridge-regression (KRR) loss function trained on a support dataset $(X_s, y_s)$ and evaluated on a target dataset $(X_t, y_t)$ is

 where if $U$ and $V$ are sets, $K_{UV}$ is the matrix of kernel elements $(K(u,v))_{u \in U, v \in V}$.
 Here $\lambda > 0$ is a fixed regularization parameter.
 The KIP algorithm consists of minimizing (\ref{eq:loss}) with respect to the support set (either just the $X_s$ or along with the labels $y_s$).
-Here, we sample $(X_t, y_t)$ from a target dataset $\mathcal{D}$ at every (meta)step, and update the support set using a gradient-based methods.
+Here, we sample $(X_t, y_t)$ from a target dataset $\mathcal{D}$ at every (meta)step, and update the support set using gradient-based methods.
 Additional variations include augmenting the $X_t$ or sampling a different kernel $K$ (from a fixed family of kernels) at each step.

 The Label Solve algorithm consists of solving for the least-norm minimizer of (\ref{eq:loss}) with respect to $y_s$.
 This yields the labels

 where $A^+$ denotes the pseudo-inverse of the matrix $A$.
 Note that here $\left(X_t, y_t\right) = \mathcal{D}$, i.e. the labels are solved using the whole target set.